sapegin/social-likes/Readme.md

 ## Release History

-The changelog can be found in the [Changelog.md](Changelog.md) file.
+The changelog can be found on the [Releases page](https://github.com/sapegin/social-likes/releases).

 ## Contributing